tdoug19/ENSE_352_Lab/Lab-5/C_384_Lights_Switches.md

 ## Objective

-The objective of this lab is to introduce the students to building a C project and interface to buttons and switches from their 384 development board.
+The objective of this lab is to introduce the students to building a C project and interface to buttons and switches from the ENEL 384 Parts Kit.

 ## Background